Preloader

 Voices from the Ground

-Charities have stepped in to offer food and temporary bedding, but they admit they are overwhelmed by the sheer volume of affected individuals.
-Without government intervention or private sector cooperation, the situation threatens to spiral into a full-blown housing emergency.
+The charities have come forward with food and temporary bedding but they say that they are overwhelmed by the sheer mass of the victims.
+In the absence of any government intervention or collaboration among the private sector, the situation will run out of control and turn into a full-blown housing crisis.

 The Legal Gap and Power Imbalance